What is live-in care?

-In the unlikely event that you just don’t gel with your care worker, we will arrange for a new selection of carers to be presented to you so that you can choose a new companion.
-A transfer of care worker will be arranged quickly and at no cost; no questions asked.
+In the unlikely event that you just don’t gel with your care worker, we will arrange for a new selection of care workers to be presented to you so that you can choose a new companion.
+A transfer of a care worker will be arranged quickly and at no cost; no questions asked.
 Your happiness and wellbeing is our priority.

 How frequently is my care reviewed?

 We regularly review your personalised care plan and our care workers are in constant contact with our care managers.
 This open channel of communication ensures that if your needs change and your person-centred care plan needs reviewing more frequently, we can arrange to do so promptly.

 How long would I/we have the same care worker for?

 Your chosen care worker can stay with you for up to three months at a time.
 After three months, they will return to their home in Poland for a one month break.

 Then a second care worker, who you will have selected in advance, will stay with you to ensure a seamless continuation of care.
 Your original care worker may then return to you for another three-month cycle.

-Our process for care worker changeover is designed to be smooth and undisruptive.
+Our process for care worker changeovers is designed to be smooth and undisruptive.
 Both your new and old care workers will be in the home with you for 12-24 hours before your old care worker leaves for their break, so that routines and preferences can be handed-over.
 Put simply, you won’t notice a difference in the level and quality of service or routine you’re accustomed to.

 This same process is applied when your original care worker may come back to you.

 Do you offer short-term care?